-SMART Boards or Flat Panel Screens in all Classrooms
+Interactive Flat Panel Screens in all Classrooms

 All Prince classrooms are equipped with projectors to aid teachers in presenting material through traditional lecture or demonstration activities.
-All classrooms are also equipped with SMART Boards or Flat Panel screens.
+All classrooms are also equipped with Interactive Flat Panel screens.
 This technology allows the teachers and students to interact with the information displayed by the projector.
-Objects can be moved around, drawings and annotations can be made, presentations can be advanced all directly from the board or screen without the need to walk back to a computer or use a wireless remote.
+Objects can be moved around, drawings and annotations can be made, and presentations can be advanced all directly from the board or screen without the need to walk back to a computer or use a wireless remote.
 When completed, the entire presentation can then be saved and made available for students who may need assistance in taking notes.

-Teachers can use Microsoft Teams to stream their classroom to students who may be at home for extended illnesses.
+Teachers can use Microsoft Teams to stream their classrooms to students who may be at home with extended illnesses.
 They also have the ability to record their lessons for students who missed a class or those who would benefit from being able to watch and listen to the content again.
 Many teachers have leveraged this option so that they can provide a pre-recorded lecture to a substitute for days that the teacher knows they are going to be out.

 High School and Middle School Student Laptops